 Fortunately, the premisses of resurrection and of Riverworld as an environment are worked out to a useful degree, they are applied consistently, and the choice of Burton turns out to be more than just the author’s fanboy relationship with the literate atheist adventurer.
 By the end, with the bizarre redemption of Göring and Burton boarding the Suicide Express to meet the false gods, Farmer realizes some of the mythopoeic potential of his idea and Burton develops as a character beyond adoration and historical origins, though he remains an alpha-male adventurer type throughout.

 The offered explanation—i.e. the Ethical project to shepherd people toward “going on”—is an implementation of Buddhism rather than 2 Corinthians 5.
-Either mythology is inconsistent with the design of Riverworld, which is merely a level playing field without the need for agriculture and the possibility of industry.
-Obviously it still has Hobbesian traps and effortless worldly indulgences aplenty, so it isn’t clear how it’s supposed to help.
+Neither mythology is consistent with the design of Riverworld, which is merely a level playing field without the need for agriculture and the possibility of industry.
+Obviously it still has Hobbesian traps and effortless worldly indulgences, so it isn’t clear how it’s supposed to help.

 The real reason for Farmer’s design seems to be a need for control coupled with a facile biophilia, hence the great homogeneity and neutered ecology and climate.
 I would expect many of the people to find this sameness and artificiality frustrating rather than enlightening; perhaps this happens in the sequels, but I’d be surprised.
 Overlooking the details of the design, the novel can be read more broadly as a metaphorical treatment of the pointlessness of fearing death in our material universe.
 If you manage that, the premise is very good.

 Seen in 2019.